-9.4.3 Estimated Generation (EGR)
+9.4.3.
+Estimated generation (EGR)

-The estimated generation (EGR) for each Market Participant is a positive energy amount that represents the estimated value of average daily sent-out generation within region R for each season.
+(a) The estimated generation (EGR) for each Market Participant is a positive energy amount that represents the estimated value of average daily sent-out generation within region R for each season.
 The average daily sent-out generation is estimated based on historical generation patterns.
 AEMO may take into consideration information from the Market Participant when estimating this value.
 For new Market Participants, the estimate will be agreed between AEMO and the Market Participant using any relevant information available.

-To maintain the prudential standard, where a Market Participant's generating units exhibit material variations in generation levels between two or more 35 day OSL time periods (TOSL) in the previous twelve months, AEMO may estimate daily generation commensurate with a TOSL period corresponding to a lower generation level.
+- (b) To maintain the prudential standard, where a Market Participant's generating units exhibit material variations in generation levels between two or more 35 day OSL time periods (Tosl) in the previous twelve months, AEMO may estimate daily generation commensurate with a Tosl period corresponding to a lower generation level. - (c) In selecting the TOSL period for estimation purposes under paragraph (b), AEMO must take into account any clear seasonal patterns in the levels of generation from the relevant generating units.

-9.4.4 Estimated Half-hourly Generation (EGHH,R), (EGHH,M,R)
+9.4.4.
+Estimated half-hourly generation (EGHH,R), (EGHH,M,R)